SwedbankPay/developer.swedbankpay.com/pax-terminal/Nexo-Retailer/get-card-ahead.md

 menu_order: 30
 ---

 The possibility to read one or more cards before the payment is actually made, makes it possible to know the customer and give a discount on the sale being made.
-With the possibilty comes just a little bit more complexity and logic around messages.
+With the possibility comes just a little bit more complexity and logic around messages.

 {% include alert.html type="warning" icon="warning" header="Heads up!" body="To use this feature the POS side needs to implement a server.
 Print request might be generated when aborting."%}